Sign up for the 2022-2023 FLL Explore season is now closed.

-The Westfield High School FIRST Robotics Competition team started, supports and mentors five FIRST LEGO League (FLL) Explore teams for Westfield-Washington Township Elementary School students in 2nd - 4th grade (ages 6-10).
+The Westfield High School FIRST Robotics Competition team started, supports, and mentors six FIRST LEGO League (FLL) Explore teams for Westfield-Washington Township Elementary School students in 2nd - 4th grade.

 It's never too early to discover STEM.
 FIRST LEGO League Explore is designed to introduce STEM concepts to kids ages 6 to 10 while exciting them through a brand they know and love − LEGO®